Jellybean Pool in Glenbrook: Bushwalking and Swimming

 As you descend the steps and catch a view of the pool from above, you can see how this waterhole got its name.

-With a bit of imagination, the pool does resemble a jellybean; though only just.
+With a bit of imagination, the pool does resemble a jellybean, though only just.

-Jellybean Pool in Glenbrook
+Jellybean Pool

-Jellybean Pool in Glenbrook
+Jellybean Pool

 Jellybean Pool is quite large, so take some time to explore the scenic surroundings and find a comfortable spot to settle in.